frohrlich/liana-quest/readme.md

 ```
 In that case, make sure to use the default MONGO_CONNECTION_URL in the `.env.dist` file.

+The game will be running on `http://localhost:8080` by default (the port can be specified in the .env file if needed).

 ## Credits for the assets :